-The bicep and the tricep are arguably two of the most popular muscle groups on the body.
-Almost every new lifter gets into the gym with two goals in mind: Build a big chest and attain impressive arms.
-But, to train our arms optimally, we need to learn what the bicep and tricep are.
-More importantly, we need to find out how they differ and what that means for us.
+The bicep and the tricep are arguably two of the most popular muscle groups.
+Almost every new lifter gets into the gym with two goals: Build an enormous chest and attain impressive arms.
+But, to train your arms optimally, we need to learn what the bicep and tricep are.
+We need to find out how they differ and what that means.
 Let’s dive in.

-The long head, however, also crosses the elbow joint as it originates from the scapula.
+However, the long head also crosses the elbow joint as it originates from the scapula.
 Because of that, the long head is also involved in arm adduction (bringing your arms in) and shoulder stability.

 Now that we have a basic understanding of the two muscles, let’s see what the primary differences are: